-There are several causes of Monstera root rot.
-All of the problems are related to water issues and the growth of anaerobic activity in the soil.
+Several causes of Monstera root rot are related to water issues and the rise of anaerobic activity in the soil.

-When you overwater Monstera, the tiny air pockets in the soil are replaced by water.
-You all know that aeration is fundamental for healthier plant growth.
+When you overwater Monstera, the tiny air pockets in the soil are filled by water.

-Lack of oxygen in the soil invites anaerobic growth.
-This negative growth brings bacterial, fungal, and other soil infections.
+Lack of oxygen in the soil invites the anaerobic growth of bacteria and saprotrophic fungi (water molds).

 2. Inappropriate Container

-Similarly, root rot is prone in oversized pots.
-In a big container, water takes longer to dry.
-And as the bottom-most soil remains soggy for a more extended period.
+Likewise, in a large container, water takes longer time to dry.
+So, the bottom soil remains soggy for an extended period.